ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Volunteer Work Considered

-Make sure to check with SUNY New Paltz for more information on admission factors.
+Make sure to check with State University of New York at New Paltz for more information on admission factors.

-To apply to SUNY New Paltz, all applicants must submit the following items.
-Check in with SUNY New Paltz's admissions department to confirm all application materials and requirements.
+To apply to State University of New York at New Paltz, all applicants must submit the following items.
+Check with State University of New York at New Paltz's admissions department to confirm all application materials and requirements.

 Area Required Recommended Required for Some Details (If Any)